The Vagrant (1992 film): Production

 Richard Jefferies wrote the script about a decade before the film's eventual production, but shelved the idea in favor of other projects.
 At one point, William Wesley showed interest in the script, which led to Jefferies and Wesley collaborating on the 1988 film Scarecrows.
 After unearthing the script and performing some minor rewrites, Chris Walas joined the project as director and brought the script to Mel Brooks, whose production company Brooksfilms had produced Walas's directorial debut, The Fly II.

 The film was shot on location in Phoenix, Arizona.

 Release

 The film grossed USD $4,300 on opening weekend, and made a total of $5,900 at the box office, with its widest theatrical distribution being screened in 8 theaters; the film was only in release for one week.

 Reception

 Critical reception

 The film was panned by Chicago Tribune writer Johanna Steinmetz, who wrote that "[The Vagrant is] not remotely funny, but it does work on a couple of levels that could make it something of a cult film for the disaffected, particularly if the disaffected have had too much to drink."
 Entertainment Weekly writer Doug Brod also panned the film, giving it a D+ rating, and saying that The Vagrant "plays like an attenuated, not to mention rejected, Tales from the Darkside episode" and called it a "moronic, ineptly directed bummer."

 Home media

 The film was released on Blu-ray by Shout!
-Factory on May 23, 2017.
+Factory on May 23, 2017, and by Arrow Video in 2023.